mdb/middleman-build-reporter/README.md

 # middleman-build-reporter

-Fingerprint your [Middleman](http://middlemanapp.com) build with YAML and/or JSON files reporting build-time details.

-middleman-build-reporter helps you understand what code has been deployed to an environment.
+middleman-build-reporter helps you understand what code has been deployed to an environment, and whether you're viewing cached or stale build artifacts.

+Features:

+1. Generate YAML and/or JSON files reporting build-time/version details for your [Middleman](http://middlemanapp.com) app.
+2. Fingerprint each Middleman HTML template with a `<!-- FINGERPRINT -->` comment surfacing build-time/version details.

 ## Output